BMajeric/DigitalTweenNreal/README.md

 ### Components
 1. Mobile App (Android)
    - A simple Unity app meant to be installed onto an Android phone
-   - Contains a button that retrieves the devices GPS coordinates on click
+   - Contains a button that retrieves the device's GPS coordinates on click
    - Sends the data to the Flask server
 2. AR App (NReal Light Glasses)
    - A Unity App meant to run on NReal Light AR glasses